What is the Graduate Student Award for Excellence in Teaching?

 Preparation and organization, clear communication of course content, engagement of students in learning, approachability and availability to students, feedback on learning, and fairness in grading.

-Participation in groups committed to reciprocal academic growth, especially those centered on developing/fostering teaching excellence.
-This can range from participating in workshops, attending professional development/teaching conferences, and leadership roles related to your field.
+Participation in programming centered on learning and developing teaching excellence.
+This can range from participating in workshops, attending professional development/teaching conferences, and leadership roles related to teaching and learning in your field.

 Reflect and demonstrate growth by applying faculty, supervisor, peer, and student feedback and by incorporating knowledge gained from department, school, and University professional development opportunities.